-(1) The fair value shown for natural gas contracts is comprised of derivative gross volumes totaling 751 Bcf or a net 139 Bcf long position.
-Of the net long position, basis swaps constitute 122 Bcf.

-- (2) Natural gas contracts are presented on a net basis in the Condensed Consolidated Balance Sheets as they are subject to master netting arrangements.
+- (1) The fair value shown for natural gas contracts is comprised of derivative gross volumes totaling 751 Bcf or a net 139 Bcf long position.
+Of the net long position, basis swaps constitute 122 Bcf. - (2) Natural gas contracts are presented on a net basis in the Condensed Consolidated Balance Sheets as they are subject to master netting arrangements.
 This netting applies to all undisputed amounts due or past due and causes derivative assets (liabilities) to be ultimately presented net in a liability (asset) account within the Condensed Consolidated Balance Sheets.
-The net of total non-trading derivative assets and liabilities was a \$92 million asset as shown on CERC's Condensed Consolidated Balance Sheets (and as detailed in the table below), and was comprised of the natural gas contracts derivative assets and liabilities separately shown above, offset by collateral netting of \$47 million. - (3) Derivative Assets and Derivative Liabilities include no material amounts related to physical forward transactions with Enable.
+The net of total non-trading derivative assets and liabilities was a \$92 million asset as shown on CenterPoint Energy's Condensed Consolidated Balance Sheets (and as detailed in the table below), and was comprised of the natural gas contracts derivative assets and liabilities separately shown above, offset by collateral netting of \$47 million. - (3) Derivative Assets and Derivative Liabilities include no material amounts related to physical forward transactions with Enable.

-Offsetting of Natural Gas Derivative Assets and Liabilities March 31, 2016 Amounts Recognized the Consolidated Balance the Consolida Amount Presented in consolidated Balance Sheets (2) (in millions) Current Assets: Non-trading derivative assets \$ 85 \$ (10) \$ 75 Other Assets: Non-trading derivative assets 32 (4) 28 Current Liabilities: Non-trading derivative liabilities (57) 49 (8) Other Liabilities: Non-trading derivative liabilities (15) 12 (3) Total \$ 45 \$ 47 \$ 92
+Offsetting of Natural Gas Derivative Assets and Liabilities

+March 31, 2016 Gross Amo ant Presented in the ed Balance Sheets (2) (in millions) Current Assets: Non-trading derivative assets \$ 85 \$ (10) \$ 75 Other Assets: Non-trading derivative assets 32 (4) 28 Current Liabilities: Non-trading derivative liabilities (57) 49 (8) Other Liabilities: Non-trading derivative liabilities (15) 12 (3) Total \$ 45 \$ 47 \$ 92